ross-alexander/dq/characters/items/items.md

 These members are now very respected and well liked in the eyes of the Guild.
 They are exempt from all Guild taxes.
 The guild is in many ways indebted tothem and its employees and representatives will always be nice to them.
-Guild employees may find themselves peeling potatioes iftheir service to them is substandard.
-Generally the guild will extend services tothem when thees services costthe guild nothing to itself, i.e. translation, the odd Shadow Wings, maybe an atrology reading now and then, etc.
+Guild employees may find themselves peeling potatoes if their service to them is substandard.
+Generally the guild will extend services tothem when thees services cost the guild nothing to itself, i.e. translation, the odd Shadow Wings, maybe an astrology reading now and then, etc.

 ## Changes of Trollskin Spell